 As we’ve emphasized, the best way to invest your money during a market downturn is to stay the course.
 If you’re having trouble doing this yourself, choose a robo advisor to automate your investments and help you keep your hot little hands off your portfolio.
 Here’s what to look for in a good robo advisor:

 Setting up automatic contributions to your investment account is a surefire way to avoid the temptation to time the market.
 Making small regular deposits is an excellent strategy to handle the dips and waves of the market, and ensures that you’re investing your money consistently, instead of just when you think it’s “best.”

 For example, Wealthsimple recently introduced Overflow – a new program that helps Wealthsimple customers maximize their investment contributions.
 Once activated, Wealthsimple takes a set amount of excess funds from your bank account and moves them into your Wealthsimple investing account on a monthly basis.
-It’s a great way to top up your investments without having do any work.
+It’s a great way to top up your investments without having to do any work.
 Here’s another excellent reason to sign-up: those who open and fund their first Wealthsimple account with $500 will

 When markets are in flux, your portfolio’s asset allocation can fall out of balance quickly, resulting in a lopsided portfolio.
 If you invest your money yourself in a discount brokerage, you’re responsible for rebalancing.
 Robo advisors, however, will take care of automatically rebalancing your portfolio and ensuring your assets reflect your target asset allocation.
 Most robo advisors perform this service behind the scenes, and you don’t need to lift a finger.

 Portfolios to suit your risk tolerance